OGGM/oggm/docs/mass-balance.rst

 As a result, :math:`\mu ^{*}` can vary greatly between neighboring glaciers.
-The calibration procedure introduced by `Marzeion et al., (2012)`_ and implemented in OGGM makes full use of these two observations by turning these apparent handicaps into assets.
+The calibration procedure introduced by `Marzeion et al., (2012)`_ and implemented in OGGM makes full use of these apparent handicaps by turning them into assets.

 The calibration procedure starts with glaciers for which we have direct observations of the annual specific mass-balance SMB.
 We use the `WGMS FoG`_